Finiteness and the Emergence of Dualities: Compactifiability and Semisimple Representations

 for arbitrary $\epsilon>0$, where $n={\rm dim}{\cal M}$.
 We call this bound the \textit{compactifiability} condition.
 This condition forbids exponential growth and growth that is faster than the flat space metric.
 Indeed, in all of the examples we find, the volume of moduli space grows the fastest when the moduli space is flat, in which case it grows like $D^n$.
 We will detail all of these examples in section \ref{sec:examples}.

 The geometric compactifiability criterion is implied by a mathematical notion of compactifiability discussed in detail in the next section.
 This definition requires the moduli space $\mathcal{M}$ to be suitably embeddable inside a compact analytic space, inside which the complement of $\C{M}$ is of positive complex codimension.
 We call this property the \textit{algebraic compactifiability} condition.
 Algebraic compactifiability is only applicable to complex moduli spaces, but it implies compactifiability in those cases.
-As we will see, it will be the original, geometric compactifiability condition that will have a natural interpretation from the perspective of black hole physics as argued in Sec.~\ref{ss:holo-comp}.
+As we will see, it will be the original, geometric compactifiability condition that will have a natural interpretation from the perspective of the finiteness of 1d vacuum states as argued in Sec.~\ref{ss:holo-comp}.